jefflinwood/cordova-plugin-twiliovoicesdk/README.md

 If you are using the Twilio Client SDK for iOS and Android, see the earlier Twilio Client Plugin https://github.com/jefflinwood/twilio_client_phonegap

+## Note - the To parameter for dialing out

+The most recent pull request merged in to the plug-in only supports the use of `To` as a parameter to be used for dialing out - if your application uses `tocall` or similar, you will need to adjust this plugin's constant, for now).

 ## Available on NPM

 ```